edgexfoundry/device-sdk-go/README.md

 These are functions that enable interactions with the CoreData REST API.
 - `NewCoreData()` - This function returns a `CoreData` instance.
 This `CoreData` instance is used to access the following function(s).
   - `MarkAsPushed` - This function provides the MarkAsPushed function from the context as a First-Class Transform that can be called in your pipeline.
 [See Definition Above](#.MarkAsPushed()).
 The data passed into this function from the pipeline is passed along unmodifed since all required information is provided on the context (EventId, CorrelationId,etc.. )
+  - `PushToCore` - This function provides the PushToCore function from the context as a First-Class Transform that can be called in your pipeline.
+[See Definition Above](#.PushToCore()).
+The data passed into this function from the pipeline is wrapped in an EdgeX event with the `deviceName` and `readingName` that were set upon instantiation and then sent to CoreData to be added as an event.
+Returns the new EdgeX event with ID populated.
+    > NOTE: If validation is turned on in CoreServices then your `deviceName` and `readingName` must exist in the CoreMetadata and be properly registered in EdgeX.

 ### Export Functions
 There are two export functions included in the SDK that can be added to your pipeline.